fabiana2611/fabiana2611.github.io/_posts/2022/mar22/2022-03-03-git-rebase.md

   <li>You can rebase onto a remote branch instead of master to help your collaboration with another developer and incorporate their changes into your repository.</li>
   <li>Avoid rebase shared branches</li>
   <li>Prioritize rebase locally</li>
   <li>Verify the priority of the work: simplicity (rebase) or traceability (merge).
-However, rebase requires more work when dealing with conflicts</li>
+Pay attention rebase requires more work when dealing with conflicts</li>
-  <li>Verify if you are in a big project and if everyone knows how to use it in the right way</li>
+  <li>Verify if you are in a big project and if everyone knows how to use it in the right way.</li>
 </ul>

 <h2>Conclusion</h2>

 <p style="text-align: justify;">The rebase is an excellent resource to work with.
-However, it requires a lot of attention at some points to avoid unnecessary headaches.
-The decision should be made based on the type of collaboration with other developers and level of expertise.</p>
+However, it requires attention at some points to avoid unnecessary headaches.
+The decision should be made based on the type of collaboration with other developers and the level of expertise.</p>

 <h2>Reference</h2>